Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 ## Advanced Setup

-### Launch Alluxio with Java11
+### Launch Alluxio with Java 11
-Starting from v2.9.0, Alluxio processes can be launched with Java 11 inside Docker containers.
-The new docker image, `alluxio/alluxio-jdk11` is available in Dockerhub.
-Java 11 has more GC options and potential performance gain.
+Starting from v2.9.0, Alluxio processes can be launched with Java 11 inside Docker containers by pulling the `alluxio/alluxio-jdk11` image from Dockerhub.

 To use java 11 image, replace `alluxio/alluxio` with `alluxio/alluxio-jdk11` in the command launching Alluxio Docker container.